 During your consultations with Dr. Kulick and his staff, you can ask about your specific situation and where an exercise program can fit into your recovery.

 Some recommendations hold true regardless of what plastic surgery procedure you have undergone.
 During the first 48 hours after your operation, you should keep your activity level low to moderate.
 Over the next few weeks, you can begin to resume your regular routine as your energy and stamina increase.

 Once you begin to feel better, you can begin taking short walks around your neighborhood and even riding slowly on a stationary bike.
 Just be sure that you don’t do anything that elevates your heart rate too high.
 In general, you can begin slowly working toward your former vigorous workout six weeks after your procedure.

 Why Should You Wait?

 Regardless of how physically fit you were before you had your operation, it is important to put your full-on workout on the back burner for a while.
 That is because resuming your pre-surgery activity level too soon can lead to serious complications.
 These can include swelling, inflammation, infection, a worsening of your surgical scar and the chance that your incision might re-open.
-Jumping the gun on your fitness regimen could actually nullify the benefits of your surgery and cause additional problems.
+Jumping the gun on resuming exercise after plastic surgery could actually nullify the benefits of your procedure and cause additional problems.

 Any plastic surgical procedure requires a significant investment of money and time.
 Make sure yours pays off by following Dr. Kulick’s recommendations, and your recovery will be a swift and steady one.
 Before you know it, you will once again be able to fully participate in your physical fitness routine while showing off the new and improved you!